Watching the British drama series Downton Abbey has brought back lots of memories and reflections on my own family.

 From my own family’s experience, I suppose the feudal age is truly not the dark age most people would think.
 The hierarchy system is not cruel by all means; quite on the contrary, warmth is common and loyalty is most valued.
 Servants are all treated as members of the family; they serve their lords and ladies, and they are respected and taken good care of in return.
 The mobility among different social classes may be low, but stability and order is guaranteed.

-Sadly, the chivalry and virtues are permanently destroyed as the Red bandits swept our blessed Yvuania land.
+Sadly, order and virtues are destroyed, big families are shattered as the Red bandits swept our blessed Yvuania land.